gleechi/gleechi.github.io/pages/0.9.5/knowledge/debug_files.md

 ## Naming of the .zip and .db Files

-By default, the .zip and .db files are given the name <applicationId>-<applicationVersion> (which are extracted from your Unity project's build settings).
+By default, the .zip and .db files are given the name [applicationId]-[applicationVersion] (which are extracted from your Unity project's build settings).

 You can customize the name by modifying the VG_VirtualGraspDBFile that you can find in the VirtualGrasp/Resource folder.

-{% include image.html file="unity/unity_vg_virtualgraspdbfile.png" alt="VG_VirtualGraspDBFile" caption="Scriptable resource VG_VirtualGraspDBFile allows you to customize the name of your .db file." %}
+{% include image.html file="unity/unity_vg_virtualgraspdbfile.png" alt="VG_VirtualGraspDBFile" caption="Scriptable resource VG_VirtualGraspDBFile allows you to customize the name of your .db and .zip file." %}

 ## How To Use The Debug Files